matejker/everystreet/readme.rst

 the patience and motivation to run that much in the city*) I said to myself that I am more mathematician than a runner or cyclist.
-So, I ask myself, what is the optimal route? is there any algorithm that can generate the route?
+So, I ask myself, what is the optimal route? is there any algorithm that can generate a route?

 Chinese postman problem
 -----------------------

-Finding a route for #everystreetchallenge is basically the well-known problem of *chinese postman*, called after Chinese mathematician Kuan Mei-Ko.
+Finding a route for #everystreetchallenge is basically a well-known problem of the *chinese postman*, called after Chinese mathematician Kuan Mei-Ko.
 (Also known as *Postman Tour* or *Route Inspection Problem*) The problem is to find the shortest closed path (or circuit) such that visits every edge of a (closed and undirected) graph.